efundi/efundi22.3/README.md

 # Sakai Collaboration and Learning Environment (Sakai CLE)

-This is the source code for the Sakai CLE.
+This is the source code for the Sakai CLE..

 The master branch is the most current development release, Sakai 21.
 The other branches are currently or previously supported releases.
 See below for more information on the release plan and support schedule.